 What else do you need to know about the OET?

 If you are leaning towards the OET as your preferred test, there are some other things you should know before you go ahead and book your test.

 A) Get feedback

 Vocabulary and grammar aside, the way that you write a referral or a discharge letter is quite complicated.
-The method of selection, transformation and organisation requires practice, and more importantly, it requires feedback.
+The method of selection, transformation, and organization requires practice, and more importantly, it requires feedback.
 You shouldn’t just get any old feedback, however.
 You need expert feedback from people who are officially trained by the OET – in other words, us.
 We know what you need to do to get an A or B on the OET writing.